NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-gameplay-code.md

 1. `OnInputSourceChanged`: called on the Input Source and server when the Input Source changes.
 2. `OnInputSourceLeft`: called on the owner (server) when the Input Source client has left the game.

 ## RPCs vs Inputs for Client->Server Actions

-Other networking solution rely heavily on the usage of RPCs.
-However, Netick allows for a much more easier, robust, and safer approach that will make most RPCs obsolete.
+Other networking solutions rely heavily on RPCs for communication between clients and the server.
+However, Netick offers a more robust, secure, and streamlined alternative that often makes most RPCs unnecessary.

-Let's take an example to understand this.

-Say you want to interact with an object in the game world.
-A pickup, let's say.
-Now, instead of sending an RPC to this pickup, which will use additional bandwidth, in addition to being easily cheat-able (by being vulnerable to malicious users who will send RPCs to pickups that are not even nearby), you can simply use an `Interact` input field to implement the logic for it.
+### Example: Interacting with a Pickup

+Imagine a scenario where a player needs to interact with an object in the world—such as picking up an item.
+In traditional approaches, this might involve sending an RPC from the client to the server, which comes with a few drawbacks:

+- Higher bandwidth usage, as each RPC transmits additional metadata.
+- Security risks, since a malicious client could invoke RPCs to interact with objects outside their legitimate range.

+With Netick, a cleaner and safer solution is to use a networked input field, such as `Interact`:

 ```cs
 public override void NetworkFixedUpdate()